-STUDENT NAME:
+DATE: STUDENT NAME:

-Document the reason for the disciplinary action:
+Document the reason for the disciplin nary action:

-I understand that this written warning will allow me to correct my behavior.
-Further incidents of this behavior will result in additional disciplinary action.
+I understand that this written warning behavior will result in additional discip will allow me to correct my behavior.
+Further incidents blinary action. s of this

 Student signature Date

 Clinical Preceptor Date

 Radiologic Science Faculty Date